OxSnosh/St8Kraft/docs/index.md

 function updateB52MitchellSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a B52 Mitchell_

 ### updateB17gFlyingFortressSpecs

 ```solidity
 function updateB17gFlyingFortressSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a B17 Flying Fortress_

 ### buyAh1Cobra